Entheogen: South America

 For thousands of years, the genus Anadenanthera, particularly A. peregrina (yopo or cohoba) and A. colubrina (willka, vilca, cebil), has been central to ritual practice across the continent.
 Its seeds are traditionally processed into powdered snuff tablets and used by Native American groups such as the Yanomami, Sikuani, and Piapoco.
 Among the Piaroa (hüottüja) of the Upper Orinoco, A. peregrina is known as Ñuá and used via nasal inhalation.
 In Andean areas, A. colubrina—known by names like willka, vilca, or cebil—is used in smokes or ritual beverages such as "llampu," documented among the Wichí, Wari and Ayacucho communities.
+Archaeological evidence from a precolonial site in eastern Puerto Rico dated to approximately A.D.
+1150–1250 indicates that Anadenanthera peregrina was also used in the Caribbean, where its seeds were processed into cohoba snuff.